Self-exclusion from gambling venues or activities

 - negative impacts that gambling have on your work life and/or family life.

-Self-exclusion is an important step in dealing with your gambling-associated problems.
+Self-exclusion is an important step in dealing with a gambling problem.

 Gambling venues are required to maintain a register of excluded persons that is only available to staff who are required to be informed of exclusions (e.g. gaming room staff).
-Venues must otherwise keep your information confidential and should ensure your individual circumstances are respected at all times.
+Venues must otherwise keep your information confidential and should ensure your individual circumstances are always respected.

 If you breach the terms of self-exclusion

 You will be asked to leave if you enter a venue (or part of a venue) from which you are excluded.
-The incident will be reported to the Office of Liquor and Gaming Regulation (OLGR) for investigation and may result in you being issued a fine.
+The incident will be reported to the Office of Liquor and Gaming Regulation (OLGR) for investigation and may result in you being fined.

-If you enter a venue (or part of a venue) from which you are excluded and the venue does not take reasonable steps to prevent you from entering, you can report the incident to OLGR.
-The incident will be investigated and fine/s may be issued.
+If you enter a venue (or part of a venue) from which you are excluded and the venue does not take reasonable steps to prevent you from entering, you can contact OLGR to report the incident or submit a complaint online.
+The incident will be investigated and fines may be issued.

 How to cancel self-exclusion

-If you feel your situation has changed, you may lodge an application to revoke/cancel your exclusion with the gambling venue.
-An application may only be made one year from the day after the exclusion was issued or within the 24-hour cooling-off period.
+If you feel your situation has changed, you may lodge an application to cancel your exclusion with the gambling venue.
+An application may only be made 1 year from the day after the exclusion was issued or within the 24-hour cooling-off period.